 Can we talk about Hyppolite’s reading of Hegel, or the divergent readings I just mentioned, “getting Hegel wrong?”
 Maybe if our goal is one of narrow exegesis which attempts to climb inside Hegel’s brain and time and place and explicate only what Hegel himself really said and thought.
 But that’s rarely been the goal of Hegel commentators or thinkers who have taken inspiration from Hegel.
 That’s because taking Hegel’s project seriously, in spite of his own claims to have concluded philosophy in his magisterial system, invites continuing it and correcting it.
 That’s because Hegel’s project was to comprehend in thought the world as it is.
 This may sound simple, and you may rightly ask, couldn’t almost any philosophy lay claim to such a project?
 Well, not quite like this.
 We must remember the state of philosophy when Hegel came on the scene.
 Kant was the unsurpassed titan, but his philosophy ended with a categorical schematization of knowledge while conceding that the thing itself always remained beyond our grasp.
-Hegel’s friend Schelling was promoting a romantic philosophy of nature that saw all things as an undivided substance that we could only access through intuition, while Fichte promoted a philosophy of the creative ego that brought action into Kant’s deductions but left the world itself untouched.
+Hegel’s friend Schelling was promoting a romantic philosophy of nature that saw all things as an undivided substance that we could only access through intuition, while Fichte promoted a philosophy of the creative ego that brought action into Kant’s deductions but left the world itself untouched, collapsing all objectivity into the omnipotent self-positing subject.
 Hegel changed all this.
 Like the snake in the garden, he brought the apple of history into the eden of philosophy.
 Thus thought fell, and became mortal.
 Hegel refused to think of logic as something outside of the object, as an instrument through which to apprehend what is, but rather insisted that what is has its own logic, a moving, developing logic, and the philosopher’s task is to refelect this process in thought.
 Dialectic is not a method that can be applied to this or that object, a form that can be stuck on to this or that content — it is the movement of the object itself.
 Those who came after Hegel, Marx above all, could justly turn Hegel against Hegel, claim that he had not adequately grasped the real movement of the world, push what Hegel had started beyond itself, and insist that philosophy must be further profaned, even to the point at which it disappears as such and ceases to be separate from the development of the world which it thinks, but rather throws itself into the midst of this development.

 Understandably, many have viewed Hegel’s most exciting contribution as having thrown thought down into the movement of history, into the midst of society, and have therefore emphasized and drawn out this aspect of his work.
 This is above all true in France.
 In Germany, Hegel had become in his own lifetime the quasi-official philosopher of the Prussian state; he had shaped the thought of an entire generation, spawning right and left wing Hegelianism, the former seeing his thought as justifying the rationality of everything existing, the latter as submitting it to the radical critique of the negative movement of history itself.
 The latter spawned the Marxian tradition, the former was absorbed into the institutional edifice of German academic life along with Kant, Goethe, and the rest, as a kind of national treasure.
 But as I’ve previously noted, Hegel came late to France, in the 1930s, ’40s, and ‘50s, and when he came, he came as something of a subversive, a weapon against the de-historicized rationalism that had reigned in France since the days of Enlightened despotism.